Future and Freedom: Road to the new party

 On 22 September FLI abstained during a secret confidence vote on Nicola Cosentino, an Undersecretary of Economy under investigation for camorra-related crimes.
 The motion was rejected by a larger majority than expected, meaning than some Finiani and possibly some deputies from the opposition.

 On 24 September Souad Sbai left FLI and returned into the fold of the PdL parliamentary group.
-However, on the same day, Giampiero Catone, a former Christian Democrat who had been elected with the PdL on behalf of Gianfranco Rotondi's Christian Democracy for the Autonomies, joined FLI.
+However, on the same day, Giampiero Catone, a former Christian Democrat who had been elected with the PdL on behalf of Gianfranco Rotondi's Christian Democracy for Autonomies, joined FLI.

 On 29 September FLI voted yes in a vote of confidence to the government in the Chamber of Deputies, but two FLI deputies (Mirko Tremaglia and Fabio Granata) voted against.
 On the same day Fini announced the imminent birth of a new party.

 On 2 November the party logo was presented during a press conference.
 The day after two more deputies joined the party: Roberto Rosso, a former Christian Democrat who had been leader of Forza Italia in Piedmont, and Daniele Toto.
 In Sicily the party joined forces with the remnants of the PdL–Sicily and formed an eight-strong group in the Regional Assembly in support of President Raffaele Lombardo.

 On 7 November, during a crowded convention in Bastia Umbra, Fini asked Berlusconi to step down from his post of Prime Minister and proposed a new government including the Union of the Centre (UdC).
 Fini declared also that if Berlusconi were not to step down, FLI ministers and under-secretaries would leave the executive.
 As Berlusconi refused to do so, the four FLI members of the government resigned on 15 November.

 On 14 December FLI voted against the government in a vote of confidence in the Chamber of Deputies, a vote won by Berlusconi by 314 to 311.
 Three FLI deputies (Giampiero Catone, Catia Polidori and Maria Grazia Siliquini) voted in favour (along with Giuseppe Angeli, who had left FLI and returned to the PdL in November), while another, Silvano Moffa, abstained from the vote and chose to leave the party.
 Subsequently, also Catone, Polidori and Siliquini left FLI.

 On 15 December 2010 FLI was a founding member of the New Pole for Italy (NPI), along with the UdC and some minor parties.